Want to email me? Fire away: Ross.Mounce (at) Gmail

 Welcome to my blog.

-You’ll find I write posts on Academia, Open Access, Phylogenetics, Palaeontology, Conferences and other such #phdchat here.
+You’ll find I write posts on academia, open access, biodiversity informatics, phylogenetics, palaeontology, conferences, hackathons and other such here.

-If I was doing research with molecular sequences I’d have GenBank, and wouldn’t have so much to moan about.
+If I was doing research with molecular sequences I’d have GenBank, and life would be a lot easier.
 But for morphological data – it’s an entirely different ball game.
+There are databases

-Hence this blog – a platform for open comment on Open Science.
+I use this blog as a platform for open comment on Open Science.